-Reflecting on 30 years of Democracy and Human Rights
+Reflecting on 30 Years of Democracy and Human Rights

-Story: Relebohile Mxhosana | Picture: Relebohile Mxhosana
+Story: Relebohile Mxhosana | Photo: Relebohile Mxhosana

-The programme later proceeded to Saur Park Stadium with the warm welcome of guests from the Acting Executive mayor of Joe Gqabi District Municipality Unathi Hlathuka, in the presence of The office of the Premier(OTP), Walter Sisulu Local Municipality(WSLM), Joe Gqabi District Municipality(JGDM),South African Police Services(SAPS), Eastern Cape Development Corporation(ECDC), Department of Community Safety(ECDCS), where the focus shifted to honouring individuals who dedicated their lives to the advancement of human rights and the preservation of human dignity.
+The programme later proceeded to Sauer Park Stadium with the warm welcome of guests from the Acting Executive mayor of Joe Gqabi District Municipality (JGDM), Unathi Hlathuka, in the presence of the Eastern Cape Office of the Premier (OTP), WSLM, JGDM, South African Police Services (SAPS), Eastern Cape Development Corporation (ECDC), and the Eastern Cape Department of Community Safety (ECDCS), where the focus shifted to honouring individuals who dedicated their lives to the advancement of human rights and the preservation of human dignity.
 The gathering reflected on the enduring legacy of those who played a pivotal role in the liberation struggle, reinforcing the significance of their contributions to the country’s democratic dispensation.
-The purpose of the day was clearly articulated through a dynamic and engaging dialogue facilitated by Walter Sisulu Local Municipality Mayor, Cllr Vania Davids.
-The session brought together a lineup of speakers who reflected on 30 years of democracy.
+The purpose of the day was clearly articulated through a dynamic and engaging dialogue facilitated by Mayor Cllr Vania Davids.
+The session brought together speakers who reflected on 30 years of democracy.

 The discussion placed strong emphasis on the urgent need to eradicate Gender-Based Violence and Femicide (GBVF), reinforcing calls to treat it as a national crisis that requires collective and sustained action.
 The dialogue concluded on a powerful and unifying note, with a clear call to action for continued commitment to advancing human rights, deepening democracy, and fostering unity across all communities

-Acting Primer Mlungisi Mvoko further said that the pursuit of human rights requires discipline, commitment, and a strong sense of responsibility.
-He emphasised that this legacy remains a powerful reminder that the struggle for justice in ongoing and requires continuous efforts rather than symbolic intervention alone.
 During the ceremony there was handover of legacy projects to beneficiaries of various government programmes, symbolising the continued commitment to uplift communities, promote empowerment, and ensure a meaningful and lasting impact on people’s lives.
 It reflected the sustained efforts to advance development and improve the quality of life within our communities.
 Another significant highlight of the event was the presentation of framed portraits to the families of comrades who contributed to the liberation struggle.
 Each portrait, bearing the names of the departed served as a dignified tribute and a lasting symbol of remembrance and appreciation for their sacrifices.

 The commemoration concluded on a reflective note, reaffirming the collective responsibility to honour the past while continuing to build a society founded on human dignity, equality, and respect for all.